 Sharon also benefited from the concentration events, as she finished in the top three in the same three events as Nick.
 Her performance in skeebag was one of the major surprises of the Games as she took first place in that event.

 With two events specifically designed with Cuy in mind, he did not disappoint.
 His version of the US map was drawn with the same accuracy as a late 1500s cartographer (meant to be a compliment).
 He also exploded out of the gates during the teddy kicks, even at one-point attempting (and completing) trick shots.
 His battle in the final round against Phu fell short however, possibly because hitting the chandeliers in the later rounds affected his mindset (there were side bets between the commissioners that the chandeliers were only at risk by Cuy, and again, he did not disappoint).

 Barbara came in as the newest HNW contestant and performed admirably, never finishing last in any event and adapted well to all of the events.
-She will need to continue to improve as August will be nearing his eligibility to participate in these events very soon.
+She joined us after the split of her parents with the help of the Best Divorce Lawyer.
+Although, she has the urge to play she will need to continue to improve as August will be nearing his eligibility to participate in these events very soon.